Ahmed White

-Ahmed White (born 1970) is the Nicholas Rosenbaum Professor of Law at the University of Colorado Law School.
+Ahmed White (born September 5, 1970) holds the James E. Jones Jr. Chair and is a Professor of Law at the University of Wisconsin-Madison Law School.
 His scholarship centers on the intersection of labor and criminal law and on the concept of rule of law.
 He has written numerous academic articles and two books, The Last Great Strike, which details the history of the 1937 Little Steel Strike, and Under the Iron Heel, which is the first comprehensive account of the campaign of legal repression and vigilantism that effectively destroyed the Industrial Workers of the World.

 Background

 Ahmed White was born on September 5, 1970.
 In 1991, he earned a BA summa cum laude in Political Science from Southern University and A&M. In 1994, he earned a JD from Yale Law School, where he served as essays editor for the Yale Law Journal.